Darnell Mooney Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Recent Performances

-- Against the Giants last week, Mooney was targeted 13 times and racked up 69 yards on seven receptions while scoring one touchdown.
+- In last week's matchup with the Giants, Mooney caught seven passes for 69 yards and scored one touchdown while being targeted 13 times.

-- Mooney has reeled in 17 passes (on 29 targets) for 189 yards (63.0 per game) and one touchdown in his last three games.
+- Mooney has 189 receiving yards on 17 catches (29 targets) with one touchdown over his last three outings, averaging 63.0 yards per game.

 Mooney's Chicago Teammates